SUMMARYWATCH AT HOME

 Writer: Deborah C. Hoard

-Cinemapolis Executive Director Brett Bossard will moderate a Q & A with director Robert H. Lieberman, producer Deborah C. Hoard, editor David Kossack, and special guest Oyungerel Tsedevdamba, former Member of Mongolian Parliament, Cabinet Minister and activist.
+Cinemapolis Executive Director Brett Bossard moderated a Q & A with director Robert H. Lieberman, producer Deborah C. Hoard, editor David Kossack, and special guest Oyungerel Tsedevdamba, former Member of Mongolian Parliament, Cabinet Minister and activist.

 Starting with the personal and intimate origin story of Genghis Khan, Lieberman weaves a rich and close-knit tale of the entire history of the Mongolian people—effortlessly mixing past, present and future in its entire epic splendor.